thebiggest0/pycharm-github-docs/docs/index.md

 ## Intended Users

-This documentation is for the following users:

-- First term CST students using Mac operating system.
+This documentation is for first term CST students using Mac operating system.
-- Beginner developers and anyone looking into software development.

 ## Prerequisite Knowledge